 Who we are

-Anglo American is one of the worlds largest mining companies.
-With 70,500 permanent employees and 21,000 contractors in South Africa, we are the country's largest private sector employer.
+Anglo American is one of the worlds largest mining companies, with over 97,000 employees in South Africa, we are the country's largest private sector employer.
 As a major business player in South Africa, we aim to make a real and lasting contribution to the development of the country and its people.

 What we do

-Three of Anglo American’s mining businesses are based in South Africa: Platinum, Kumba Iron Ore and Thermal Coal.
+Four of Anglo American’s mining businesses are based in South Africa: Platinum, Kumba Iron Ore, Thermal Coal and De Beers.